 UAL Future Creatives has teamed up with Varndean College, Brighton, to provide extra-curricular art workshops for local young people.

 Along with seven other regional locations across the UK, Varndean College is the latest college to join the initiative, offering fun and engaging lessons covering everything from drawing lessons, cartooning and sculpture to graphics and screen printing.
+Find out more about Future Creatives workshops in Brighton.

 The news comes following the UK’s decision to cut higher education funding to arts subjects by 50% from September 2021.
 Major players in the UK’s creative industry argue that this will have a cascading effect on the uptake of arts in schools.